-United Way of Greater Cleveland ("UWGC") is a not-for-profit corporation located in Cleveland, Ohio.
+United Way of Greater Cleveland ("UWGC or the Organization") is a not-for-profit corporation located in Cleveland, Ohio.
 UWGC serves as a critical community convener, generating and coordinating resources across individual donors, corporations, service providers and government and civic leaders to improve lives and strengthen the community on a meaningful scale.